What happens during LASIK treatment?

 Why choose LASIK?

-- It’s a well-known procedure
+It’s a well-known procedure

 LASIK has been the standard treatment for laser vision correction for more than 20 years.
-As a result, many surgeons are skilled in performing the surgery and have extensive experience of the overall LASIK procedure.
+As a result, many surgeons are skilled in performing the surgery and have extensive experience with the overall LASIK procedure.

-- It’s widely available
+It’s widely available

-Most clinics offer LASIK or Femto-LASIK1 procedures, so you are sure to find a local clinic or hospital.
+Most clinics offer LASIK or Femto-LASIK4 procedures, so you are sure to find a local clinic or hospital.
 While cost plays an important part in the decision-making process, there are many additional factors to consider when choosing a suitable surgeon, including experience, results and technology, to name a few.

-Are there alternatives in Laser vision correction available?
+Are there alternative laser vision correction methods?

 Depending on your eyes’ refractive error as well as your health, age and lifestyle, one procedure may be better suited to you than another.
 Your eye doctor will be able to advise you on your individual options.